-We need to continue building a core team to gain a place at the table and to advocate for change.
-We need our team to grow deeper in terms of our knowledge and understanding of the issues and select determine a strategic approach.
-We don’t move away from trauma by no means.
-However, we have the opportunity to build in two ways with two existing partnerships
+We commit to continue building a core team to gain a place at the table and to advocate for change.
+We need our team to grow deeper in terms of our knowledge and understanding of the issues and determine a strategic approach to bring the change we want to see.
+Through this deeper learning, we will gain a clearer understanding of how trauma has impacted generation after generation of families.
+We have the opportunity to build in at least two primary ways with three existing partnerships

 Education ministry at Trinity Cathedral

 - Education ministry at local United Methodist Churches

 All our Children National Network, an educational equity network sponsored by the Episcopal Church.